Osi Umenyiora: Early life

 Umenyiora's family moved from London to Nigeria when he was seven years old.
 At fourteen years old, Umenyiora moved to Auburn, Alabama to live with his sister.
 Umenyiora played only two years of high school football at Auburn High School where he was sixteen years old as a senior.
 Umenyiora was high school friends and teammates with fellow future NFL defensive lineman DeMarcus Ware, who was two years behind him and would follow Umenyiora to Troy.

 He finished his high school football career with no scholarship offers.
-After the season, while Umenyiora was serving an in-school suspension, his team’s running back coach called his former college teammate Tracy Rocker, then the defensive line coach at Troy State, to tell him about Umenyiora.
+After the season, while Umenyiora was serving an in-school suspension, his team's running back coach called his former college teammate Tracy Rocker, then the defensive line coach at Troy State, to tell him about Umenyiora.
 Rocker happened to be in town, stopped by the school, and offered Umenyiora a scholarship the same day.

 College career

-Umenyiora played college football for the Troy State Trojans, the only program to offer him an athletic scholarship.
+Umenyiora played college football for the Troy Trojans, the only program to offer him an athletic scholarship.
 At Troy, Umenyiora was moved from nose guard to defensive end.
 In 2002, he set school records in tackles for loss in a single season (20.5) and sacks in a single game (four against Florida A&M).
 He finished the 2002 season with 15 sacks, the second-most in NCAA Division I. He was inducted into the Troy University Sports Hall of Fame in 2014.